-It's super easy to Reverse Sear Tomahawk Steak (in oven) to absolute perfection in a tasty, tender, and juicy steak no matter the thickness!
-This 2-inch thick tomahawk steak was cooked and seared in the oven with amazing results, no matter the fact that I don't have a single pan that the giant cut would have fit into!
+A reverse sear tomahawk steak is a tasty, tender, and juicy steak that can be cooked to absolute perfection no matter the thickness.
+This 2-inch thick tomahawk steak was cooked and seared in the oven with amazing results, no matter the fact that I don't have a single pan that the giant cut would have fit into.
 Find out what the 'reverse sear' buzz is all about!

 Jump to: